Teen charged in fatal DWI crash arrested days earlier for similar incident

 He was released from jail on several conditions.
 “Certainly pretrial services in Chaves County are very limited.
-And the judge appeared on the based on the pleading filed, to have just set standard conditions that told him not to consume alcohol, not to drive, avoid contact with witnesses and a few other things,” said Dianna Luce, Chaves County Fifth Judicial District Attorney.
+And the judge appeared, based on the pleading filed, to have just set standard conditions that told him not to consume alcohol, not to drive, avoid contact with witnesses, and a few other things,” said Dianna Luce, Chaves County Fifth Judicial District Attorney.

 However, authorities say Salazar ignored almost all of those conditions and ended up in Albuquerque.
 According to court records, he was speeding and swerving down Montgomery Saturday night when he ran a red light as a car was turning onto Morris, hitting that car and killing the driver, Kevin Barton.